sybert1ger/frc-programming/courses/CSE1120/4-IPO/1-Parsing.md

 You might have used this technique.
 It's useful because python has this functionality built in.
 But what isn't revealed is what's actually happening here.
 It's something known as **parsing**.
 Parsing is actually one of the more important concepts in computer programming.
 Without it, a lot of our programs wouldn't function.

-No don't confuse parsing with conversion.
+Don't confuse parsing with conversion.
 We aren't simply converting a string value to a number.
 Let's explore what `int()` does.

 So we have the string `'1320'`.
 We need to examine it and find out what number is represented.
 But where to start?